By Andrew Tucker, Director, thinc.

 George Orwell saw it coming.

-This blog was also published on 30 September 2020 in THE TIMES OF ISRAEL.
+This is an adapted version of a blog published on 30 September 2020 in THE TIMES OF ISRAEL.